elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr} When night fell on the large islands of spit, the jararacas took their post above the landscape
+- {:.pr} Towards the dusk of large islands of spit, they grew into sumptuary signs on the cobblestone

 ---

 [64]({{site.baseurl}}/chiens/p064.html){:.pagetitle}

-- and became sumptuary law on the cobblestones
+- and soon, the jararacas took their post above the landscape.
 - Soon the roads were surprised by strange disasters
 - the bitten crowds sought passage
-- the bitten crowds bit the crossroads' hidden blockades instead
+- the bitten crowds bit the crossroads' hidden blockades
-- and the crowds wavered there.
+- and the crowds ran out of breath there.
-- And the crowds were trampled underfoot
+- And the crowds shuffled along
 - and the red eagles gave signals mid-flight
 - death signals.

-*(A desolate heath: The glow of wildfires.)*
+*(A desolate heath: The glow of fires.)*

 - {:.sp} Toussaint.

 - {:.i2} Again.
 Again
 - labyrinths of wine and sea
-- the indisputable storm barbecues
+- the indisputable storm smokes
 - the isthmus, the angles, the diamond, the day
-- I don't recant a thing
+- I don't disown anything
-- his silver dishes: My laughter
+- his silver crockery: My laughter
-- {:.pr} his oriflammes of shellfish: My sadness, my jungle, my curse flaring up ...
+- {:.pr} his oriflammes of water leak of seafood of shellfish: My sadness, my jungle, my curse whetted ...
 - alas.
 - Everything disappears, everything falls apart.
 - nothing matters anymore, but the skies I remember